We provided improvements to wetland and aquatic resources at Grass Creek in Grays Harbor County.

 WSDOT crews observe the removed berm along Grass Creek.

-What are the ecological benefits of the mitigation project?
+Ecological benefits of the mitigation project

-The restored tidal channels will provide habitat for migrating salmon.
+The restored tidal channels provide habitat for migrating salmon.
 Native plants and organic soils will improve water quality and benefit the on-land and in-water environments.

 This mitigation directly and indirectly benefits the environmental health of the larger Grays Harbor watershed area.
 The Grass Creek site provides a good ecological fit with project effects and has the highest likelihood of success, based on the property’s location and characteristics.